darrzns07/Music-Composition/README.md

 Song Writing: Original or adapted?

-Lyrics: Dased on which teachers?
+Lyrics: Based on which teachers?

 Melody and Harmony: Required parts/ instruments?